Private client law in Guernsey: overview

 There is no rule against perpetuities under Guernsey law.

 Income can be accumulated throughout the lifetime of a trust.
-However, a trust for charitable purposes may not be considered charitable if the income is always accumulated and not distributed.
+A trust for charitable purposes may not be considered charitable if the income is never distributed.

 Beneficiaries' rights to information